mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

         self.avgpool = nn.AdaptiveAvgPool2d((7, 7))
 ```

-The `vgg16` defined in ModelZoo of MindSpore can be obtained through the `layers` field as follows:
+The `vgg16` defined in MindSpore can be obtained through the `layers` field as follows:

 ```python
 network = vgg16()